 “Everything is complicated; if that were not so, life and poetry and everything else would be a bore.” — Wallace Stevens

 I’ve noticed that advertising and publishing increasingly use variations on the word “simple” to promote their content.
-Everyone, it seems, yearns for simplicity amid the overwhelming density of challenges with which our brains must deal every day.
+Everyone, it seems, yearns for simplicity amid the overwhelming density of challenges our brains must deal with every day.
 Neutral colors, sparse decoration, minimal sound and dim or shaded light become more appealing as our exhausted souls seek refuge.

 While I am among those crying out for lower stimulation as a route to sanity, I must pause to say that I love the complexity of life.
 I delight in the overabundance of choices, the dazzling array of affordable food and clothing, even the techno toys that grow more amazing each year.

 I love it that people are so different from one another; that each friendship brings unique gifts and insights; that family members I have known for decades continue to grow and surprise me with the new dimensions to their personalities.

 So, even as I fly to the calm of my solitary retreats from diverse forms of wealth I could scarcely have imagined in childhood, I remain thankful to have such a rich existence to necessitate the times of respite.
 How very beautiful the world can be, and how blessed we are to be here!